in-coding-girls/FreeCRM-Hybrid-POM-Framework/README.md

 Make sure you are using the correct browser version.
 You can update to your browser version by putting the driver filee into the root of the project.

 ##Prerequisites: set up the account at https://classic.crmpro.com/index.html.
-The populate your config.properties with your account values.
+Then populate your config.properties with your account values.
 Set up several contacts at the "Contacts page" - these are the values you are using in your ContactsPage.